 - Residents will conduct research in clinical, biological, and physical sciences.
 Research will result in presentations at national meetings, publications, and competition for funding from societies and foundations.

 Clinical Radiation Oncology

-The objective of the Clinical Radiation Oncology rotation is to teach the most advanced techniques in clinical treatment and the principles of cancer therapy in each of the subspecialties within Radiation Oncology.
-By the completion of the residency, the residents will be able to:
+The objective of the Clinical Radiation Oncology Rotation is to teach the most advanced techniques in clinical treatment and the principles of cancer therapy in each of the subspecialties within radiation oncology.
+By the completion of the Residency Program, the residents will be able to:

 - Perform histories, physicals, diagnostic evaluations, and staging appropriate to specific malignancies

 - Prescribe and implement radiation therapy specific to a particular tumor site and histology utilizing external beam irradiation, including intensity modulated radiation therapy and stereotactic radiosurgery, or brachytherapy